-Most Cyclists think they are far more visible than they actually are.
-15 per cent of accidents occur in the dark and low light conditions.
-A huge range of lights is available, but reflective clothing dramatically increases your visibility and it's worth adding a few pieces to your commuting kit.
+Most cyclists think they are far more visible than they actually are.
+Around fifteen per cent of accidents occur in the dark and low light conditions.
+A huge range of bike lights are available, but reflective clothing dramatically increases your visibility and it's worth adding a few pieces to your commuting kit.

 2. Don’t be afraid to use the road

 You have as much right to be using the road as the motorists do.
 But this comes with a responsibility.
-Ensure you give enough space to parked cars and be aware of car doors that could open.
-A fact worth remembering is that passenger doors cause more accidents than driver doors as passengers are less likely to check mirrors.
+Ensure you give enough space to parked cars and be aware of car doors that could open into your 'lane'.
+It's worth remembering that passenger doors cause more accidents than driver doors as passengers are less likely to check mirrors.

 A doors width clearance is sensible and don’t hug the curb either.
-Drains, potholes, and road debris mean that riding in the gutter can be hazardous and there is a lot more chance of punctures.
-16 per cent of accidents are caused by a pot hole/defective road surface.
+Drains, potholes, and road debris mean that riding in the gutter can be hazardous and there is a lot more chance of getting a puncture.
+In fact, sixteen per cent of accidents are caused by a pot hole/defective road surface.
 Riding clear of the curb also increases your visibility to car drivers.

 3. Be cautious about filtering

 Most accidents occur at junctions.
-Be conscious that drivers have a blind spot.
-Take extra care at or when approaching junctions.
+Be conscious that drivers have a blind spot and take extra care when approaching junctions.